This simple, but flavorful Easy Homemade Marinara Sauce is perfect served over pasta, or mixed into soups and meatloaf!

 I’ve heard about these camps where you live like the first settlers for a week.
 I think the no bathing or teeth brushing would ruin me, but the gardening and baking bread?
 That I could do!

 My busy and tired life loves the convenience of canned goods and jarred sauces.
 But nothing beats homemade.
-And lately I’ve been carving out a little time on the weekends to make salad dressings, salsa, and this marinara sauce (to go with all the pizza we’ve been eating!)
+And lately I’ve been carving out a little time on the weekends to make salad dressings, salsa, and this marinara sauce (to go with all the pizza dough I’ve been making!)

 I adapted this simple Easy Homemade Marinara Sauce from Mario Batali years ago.
 It only takes 25 minutes, and it’s so good you’ll want to eat it with a spoon.